KnowledgeCaptureAndDiscovery/somef/README.md

                                   requests and increase execution time

   -h, --help                      Show this message and exit.

+  --github-token TEXT             GitHub personal access token (if invalid,
+                                  stored config is used instead)

+  --gitlab-token TEXT             GitLab personal access token (if invalid,
+                                  stored config is used instead)

+  --codeberg-token TEXT           Codeberg personal access token (if invalid,
+                                  stored config is used instead)

+  --bitbucket-token TEXT          Bitbucket app password (if invalid, stored
+                                  config is used instead)

+  --bitbucket-email TEXT          Bitbucket Atlassian account email (required
+                                  with --bitbucket-token)

   Repoository versions [mutually_exclusive] (see section *Repository versions*t):
   -b, --branch name branch        Branch of the repository to analyze.
 Overrides the default branch.

       --tag text                  Tag of the repository to analyze.
 Cannot be used together with --branch.
 ```

+Alternatively, you can set tokens via environment variables or by running `somef configure`, which stores them permanently.
+The CLI flags take precedence over stored config when valid.

 ## Usage example: